The Australian Government is committed to helping people with diabetes and their families live well.

 - 90 insulin pump reservoirs/cartridges

-Continuous glucose monitoring products also have firm product use limits that are based on use of the device as advised by the manufacturer.
+Continuous and flash glucose monitoring products also have firm product use limits that are based on use of the device as advised by the manufacturer.

-To buy subsidised products through the NDSS, you must register with the NDSS.
-You do not need a prescription from your doctor to buy products through the NDSS.
+To access subsidised products through the NDSS, you must register with the NDSS.
+You do not need a prescription from your doctor to access products through the NDSS.

 In all states and territories, you can get NDSS subsidised products from an NDSS Access Point.
 Many community pharmacies are Access Points, as are some health centres, clinics and hospitals.